redpesk-core/sec-lsm-manager/docs/Usage.md

 ### Install

-We need to define an id to identify our application :
+We need to define an id to identify our application:

 ```c
 sec_lsm_manager_set_id(sec_lsm_manager, "demo-app");